 Bio

 During my Ph.D. from 2022 to 2025, I worked as a data scientist for the Federal Reserve Bank in Chicago.
-Within my role, I primarily developed models to identify different potential risk factors within the banking sector and NLP solutions to assist with the examination process of banks.
+Within my role, I primarily developed models to identify potential risk factors in the banking sector and NLP solutions to assist with bank examinations.
+From May to December 2025, I took a leave of absence from my Ph.D. and worked full-time at Apple in an ML-driven material discovery role.